miner/herbert/README.md

   as if the form was within an `assert` test. <BR>
 `[(n int) (m int) (== (* 3 n) m)]` -- matches [2 6]

-* Numeric constraints, such as __int__, __even__, __odd__, __float__, or __num__, may take optional
+* Numeric schema expresssions, such as __int__, __even__, __odd__, __float__, or __num__, may take
-  parameters in a list following the constraint.
+  optional parameters in a list following the schema.
 Numerics take a _low_ and a _high_ parameter.
   The value must be between to the _low_ and _high_ (inclusive) for it to match.
 If only one parameter is given, it defines the _high_, and the _low_ defaults to 0 in that case.
 If neither is given, there is no restriction on the high or low values.
-Quantified numeric constraints apply the _high_ and _low_ to all the matched elements.
+Quantified numeric schemas apply the _high_ and _low_ to all the matched elements.
 A name maybe added as the optional first element.
-  (See Named Constraints above.)<BR>
+  (See Named schemas above.)<BR>
 `(int 1 10)`  -- matches 4, but not 12

-* String, symbol and keyword constraints (such as __str__, __sym__ and __kw__) may take an optional regex argument, specified as a string (for EDN compatibility) or a Clojure regular expression (like *#"regex"*).
+* String, symbol and keyword schema expressions (such as __str__, __sym__ and __kw__) may take an optional regex argument, specified as a string (for EDN compatibility) or a Clojure regular expression (like *#"regex"*).
 In that case, the `pr-str` of the element must match the regex. <BR>
 `(kw ":user/.*")` -- matches :user/foo

-* Inlined constraints.
-A list starting with `&` as the first element refers to multiple items in order (as opposed to being within a container sequence). <BR>
+* An inlined schema expression:  a list starting with `&` as the first element refers to multiple items in order (as opposed to being within a container sequence). <BR>
 `(& (n int) (f float) (> n f))` -- matches 4 3.14

-* The `map` constraint predicate can take two optional arguments, the *keys-constraint* and the *vals-constraint*.
-The matching element must be a map whose `keys` all satisfy *keys-constraint* and whose `vals` all satisfy *vals-constraint*. <BR>
+* The `map` schema predicate can take two optional arguments, the *key-schema* and the *val-schema*.
+The matching element must be a map whose `keys` all satisfy *key-schema* and whose `vals` all satisfy *val-schema*. <BR>
 `(map sym int)` -- matches {a 42}

-* Users may extend the constraint system in two ways: declaring new constraint terms (predicates) and naming sub-constraints.
-Constraint predicates are associated with Clojure predicate functions.
-Sub-constraints are a convenient way to encapsulate constraint expressions.
-The `conform` function (and variants) take an `extensions` argument which is a map with two keys:
+* Users may extend the schema system in two ways: (1) by declaring new schema terms (predicates) and (2) by naming schema expressions.
+Schema predicates are associated with Clojure predicate functions.
+A named schema expression is a convenient way to encapsulate constraint.
+The `conform` function (and variants) take a `context` argument which is a map with two keys:
-  `:predicates` and `:constraints`.
+  `:predicates` and `:expressions`.
 The value for :predicates is a map of symbols to vars.
-The vars name Clojure functions that implement the predicate test for the constraint.
-If the constraint takes parameters, the implementing function should take those paramenters first.
+The vars name Clojure functions that implement the predicate test for the schema.
+If the constraint is parameterized, the implementing function should take those paramenters first.
 In all cases, the last argument should be the item in question.
-Note, the constraint function should accept all values for consideration without throwing an exception.
+Note, the schema function should accept all values for consideration without throwing an exception.
 For example, the `even` constraint predicate is implemented with a test of `integer?` as well as `even?` since the latter will throw on non-integer values.
 The default predicates are defined in the var `miner.herbert/default-predicates`.
-The :constraints value should be a vector of alternating symbol and constraint-expression pairs (as in a `let` form).
-The constraints are processed in order so later constraints can refer to previously named constraints.
+The :expressions value should be a vector of alternating symbol and schema-expression pairs (as in a `let` form).
+The schema expressions are processed in order so later schema expressions can refer to previously named schema expressions.

 ## Examples